commonapproach/CIDS/validation/validationReadMe.md

 With Jena installed, SHACL file `cids.shacl.ttl`, and JSONLD file `my-data.jsonld`, run the command

-`shacl validate -s cids.shacl.ttl -d my-data.jsonld`
+`shacl validate -s cids.shacl.ttl -d my-data.jsonld > report.ttl`

-The validator will return a report of whether any of the datatypes, relationships, or other restrictions defined by the data standard are incorrect.
+The validator will return a report file detailing whether any of the datatypes, relationships, or other restrictions defined by the data standard are incorrect.

 We don’t know yet if validation results are exactly the same validators in other languages (e.g. `pyshacl` for python).
 We recommend using Jena until we can confirm that results are consistent using other tools.